griptape-ai/griptape-docs/docs/griptape-framework/structures/tasks.md

 ## Text Summary Task

-To summarize a text, you can use the [TextSummaryTask](../../griptape-framework/structures/tasks.md).
-This task allows us to pass in a [Summarization Engine](../../griptape-framework/data/summary-engines.md) and a set of arguments to the engine.
+To summarize a text, use the [TextSummaryTask](../../griptape-framework/structures/tasks.md).
+This Task takes an [Summarization Engine](../../griptape-framework/data/summary-engines.md), and a set of arguments to the engine.

 ```python
 from griptape.structures import Agent